pelagia123/todo-list-tutorial/deploy-to-github-pages.md

 ## Known Issues

-On \(windows\) machines you probably run into an issue like the following:
+On \(windows\) machines you might run into an issue like the following:

 ```text
 An error occurred!